cs3110/textbook/src/chapters/adv/curry-howard.md

 We have seen that programs and proofs are both ways to manipulate and transform evidence.
-In fact, every program **is** a proof that the type of the program is inhabited, since the type checker must verify that the program is well typed.
+In fact, every program **is** a proof that the type of the program is inhabited, since the type checker must verify that the program is well-typed.

 The details of type checking, though, lead to an even more compelling correspondence between programs and proofs.
 Let's restrict our attention to